 BHSSBC contracts with Center for Behavioral Health Data Research, Inc. (CBHDR) to conduct C/FST surveys.
-During CY 2021, there were a total of 767 C/FST surveys completed (12% by face-to-face interview; 88% by phone) with 517 adults, 160 families, and 90 youth.
-Face-to-face surveys were suspended during the first half of 2021 as most services were provided via telehealth due to the Covid-19 pandemic.
-In September 2021, more members were returning to in-person services and face-to-face surveys were slowly reinitiated.
+During CY 2022, there were a total of 658 C/FST surveys completed (58% by face-to-face interview; 42% by phone) with 403 adults, 145 families, and 110 youth.
+Face-to-face surveys were reinitiated throughout 2022 as more members returned to in-person services following the Covid-19 pandemic.
+The following data show the replies to the questions requested by the Department of Human Services, Office of Mental Health and Substance Abuse Services.